12 CLOT-RELATED (ISCHEMIC) STROKE RISK FACTORS YOU SHOULD KNOW

 Your Diabetes

-For diabetics 65 or older, 16% die of stroke.
+People living with type 2 diabetes are 2x more likely to develop and die from cardiovascular disease, such as heart attacks and strokes.
 Diabetes weakens the blood vessels in your brain, so it’s very important to closely monitor your blood sugar levels and eat healthy.
 By working with your healthcare team, you can manage your diabetes and work to manage any other risks it may cause.

 Your Family History